flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 export default App;
 ```

-And finally in `pages/_app.tsx` we are defining our top menu:
+And finally create `src/pages/_app.tsx` define our pages wrapper and add top menu there:

 ```javascript
 import React from 'react';